ghga-de/docs.ghga.de/user_docs/user_stories/accessing_data.md

 Downloading data from datasets you have been granted access to is a two stage process:

 * The download is prepared through the *Data Portal*.
-The corresponding dataset is selected and the download potentially restricted to individual files from the dataset.
+The corresponding dataset is selected and the download is potentially restricted to individual files from the dataset.
 At the end of this process, a download token is generated and shown to the user.